-GASB statement No. 68, Accounting and Financial Reporting for Pensions, was issued by the GASB in June 2012 and will be effective for the Library's 2015 fiscal year.
-The Statement requires governments that participate in defined benefit pension plans to report in their statement of net position a net pension liability.
+GASB Statement No. 68 requires governments that participate in defined benefit pension plans to report in their statement of net position an actuarial calculation.
 The net pension liability is the difference between the total pension liability (the present value of projected benefit payments to employees based on their past service) and the assets (mostly investments reported at fair value) set aside in a trust and restricted to paying benefits to current employees, retirees, and their beneficiaries.
-Statement 68 requires multiple employer plan employers to record a liability and expense equal to their proportionate share of the collective net pension liability and expense.
 The Statement also will improve the comparability and consistency of how governments calculate the pension liabilities and expense.